irregulargentlewomen/ratedrforrapist/README.md

 * [SACD](http://www.sacd.fr/Tous-les-signataires-de-la-petition-All-signing-parties.1341.0.html)
 * [YouTube](http://www.youtube.com/watch?v=yyx4E51ZCns)

-It is possible, indeed probable, indeed almost certain, that there are further collaborators and supporters of Polanski's career and decisions.
+It is possible, indeed probable, indeed certain, that there are further collaborators and supporters of Polanski's career and decisions.
+(We have not included film critics, for example, in our list.)

 In short: Roman Polanski has been working in the film industry, American and European, for a very long time.
 He is undeniably a talented filmmaker and therefore enjoys the support of many of his fellow filmmakers.
 Because we live in a society which excuses, minimizes, and avoids thinking about rape, he has been able to retain that support even though he is an admitted, convicted rapist.